-What Is the Most Humane Way to Euthanize a Fish?
+What is the Most Humane Way to Euthanize a Fish?

 There comes a time in every aquarist's life when a fish that can no longer recover from disease or injury must be euthanized.
-This is no easy task but it can be done humanely and peacefully without stress to fish or aquarist.
+This is no easy task, but it can be done humanely and peacefully without stress to fish or aquarist.
 The best method is a two-step process.
 First, anesthetize the fish with clove oil so that it is sleeping and unable to feel pain; then introduce a clear grain alcohol like vodka to ensure the fish will not wake up.

 This method is commonly misrepresented as mixing clove oil and vodka together.
 That is incorrect.
 Clove oil must be introduced first, allowing the fish to fall asleep before introducing vodka.
 Vodka will be stressful for a fish that is not anesthetized.